bitmindco/ovn-space/README.md

 In practical terms, that means that we keep raw data in our site so that others can inspect them.

+## Do you want to know more?

-Read the whole document (in progress) (https://docs.google.com/document/d/1H735-yqHt_MC7TYQvG8inOjEwkQC30HslvQKXOKCOlg/edit?usp=sharing)[here].
+Read the whole document (in progress): https://docs.google.com/document/d/1H735-yqHt_MC7TYQvG8inOjEwkQC30HslvQKXOKCOlg/edit?usp=sharing.